kai9987kai/RSI-Laboratory/README.md

 Contributions are welcome.

-If you want to contribute:
+To contribute:

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Submit a pull request
+4. Open a pull request

 Please keep changes focused and explain the reasoning behind experimental additions.
+Since this project is research-oriented, clear notes about design choices are especially helpful.

 ---

 ## Notes

-This project is experimental and may change rapidly as new ideas are tested.
+This project is experimental and may change rapidly as ideas are tested.

-Some features may be prototypes, research ideas, or incomplete implementations.
+Some components may be prototypes, unfinished, or research-driven rather than production-ready.

 ---